damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/community-advocacy/index.html.md

 _TODO: improve the process of responding to Youtube comments._

-Comments made on the [GitLab Youtube Channel](https://www.youtube.com/channel/UCnMGQ8QHMAnVIsI3xJrihhg).
+Repond to comments made on the [GitLab Youtube Channel](https://www.youtube.com/channel/UCnMGQ8QHMAnVIsI3xJrihhg).

 ### Quora